matthewediger/WordPress-Plugin-Boilerplate/README.md

 A standardized, organized, object-oriented foundation for building high-quality WordPress Plugins.

+This version is a fork of [DevinVinson's WordPress Plugin Boilerplate](https://github.com/DevinVinson/WordPress-Plugin-Boilerplate) with some modifications and improvements to fit my preferences.

 ## Contents

 The WordPress Plugin Boilerplate includes the following files: